The Big Send-off: Scalable and Performant Collectives for Deep Learning: Related Work

-De Sensi et al. study the performance of NCCL, RCCL and Cray-MPICH across various state of the art supercomputers across a variety of latency and bandwidth bound scenarios~\cite{sensiexploring2024}.
-Cho et al. propose a mutli-level hierarchical ring algorithm for all-reduce and study the tradeoff of bandwidth and latency between the flat and hierarchical ring algorithms~\cite{choblueconnect2019}.
-In this work, we build on this and exploit more latency optimal algorithms like recursive doubling/halving in the inter-node levels of the hierarchy and also demonstrate how this design can be utlized to load-balance network traffic across NICs.
-Note that similar hierarchical designs have been explored in other works as well~\cite{hashmidesigning2018, nguyen2hierarchical2018}.
-Cai et al. develop a systematic theoretical approach to synthesize novel communication algorithms for optimizing collective communication on a particular topology~\cite{cai2021synthesizing}.
-Cho et al. develop a strategy to maximize the overlap of a tree-based all-reduce with the computation in neural network training~\cite{cho2023logical}.
+Cai et al.~develop a systematic theoretical approach to synthesize novel communication algorithms for optimizing collective communication on a particular topology~\cite{cai2021synthesizing}.
+Cho et al.~develop a strategy to maximize the overlap of a tree-based all-reduce with the computation in neural network training~\cite{cho2023logical}.
 There is also a body of work focused on exploiting data compression to minimize communication overheads in distributed deep learning.
-For example, Feng et al. optimize all-to-all communication in recommendation model training via a novel error-bounded compression algorithm~\cite{feng2024accelerating}.
-Huang et al. develop hZCCL, a communication library that enables collective operations on compressed data~\cite{huang2024hzccl}.
-Zhou et al. develop a GPU-based compression scheme for all-gathers and reduce-scatters~\cite{zhou2023accelerating} and optimize FSDP~\cite{fsdp} training at scale.
+For example, Feng et al.~optimize all-to-all communication in recommendation model training via a novel error-bounded compression algorithm~\cite{feng2024accelerating}.
+Huang et al.~develop hZCCL, a communication library that enables collective operations on compressed data~\cite{huang2024hzccl}.
+Zhou et al.~develop a GPU-based compression scheme for all-gathers and reduce-scatters~\cite{zhou2023accelerating} and optimize FSDP~\cite{fsdp} training at scale.

+In the context of algorithm selection and optimization, Liu et al.~develop parameterized ring and recursive algorithms for GPU-to-GPU collectives, and introduce a simulation technique for parameter auto-tuning~\cite{liu2025parameterized}.
+Wilkins et al.~develop ACCLAiM, which uses machine learning for auto-tuning MPI collective communication~\cite{Wilkins2022ACCLAiMAT}, an approach conceptually related to our SVM-based adaptive dispatching mechanism.
+Hunold et al.~present an auto-tuning framework that uses regression models to predict the fastest algorithm for different collective routines~\cite{hunold:cluster2020}.
+Venkata et al.~develop UCC, a unified collective communication library with pluggable transport layers supporting CPUs, GPUs, and DPUs, targeting broad applicability across programming models and hardware~\cite{DBLP:conf/hoti/VenkataPLBALBDS24}.